Access4all/adg/CONTRIBUTING.md

 ## Local setup

-Prerequisites: Node 8 (you may want to use [Node Version Manager](https://github.com/creationix/nvm)).
+Prerequisites: Node (see required Node version in package.json, you may want to use [Node Version Manager](https://github.com/creationix/nvm)).

 - Setup: `npm install`
 - Develop: `npm start`